Compound Interest Calculator

 Can a compound interest calculator be used for loans as well?

-Yes, compound interest calculators can be used for both loans and investments.
-For loans, you input the loan amount, interest rate, compounding frequency, and the loan tenure.
+Yes, a compound interest calculator can be used for both investments and loans.
+For example, when evaluating a personal loan, you can enter the loan amount, interest rate, compounding frequency, and loan tenure to estimate the total repayment amount and understand the overall borrowing cost.

 Can a compound interest calculator help determine the best loan option?